 Return To Top

-Human Resources, Operations, Finance, Registrar
+Human Resources, Operations, Finance, Director of Records and Registration

-Finance, HR, Registrar Building, Business Office
+Finance, HR, Director of Records and Registration, Business Office

 A vestige of the dairy farm that previously operated on the site, the Barn Theatre is a multipurpose facility that provides a unique backdrop for lectures, live performances, and events.
 Because of its versatility, abundant natural light, and flexible, open space, the Barn Theatre is a popular venue for retreats, workshops, conferences, weddings, and other sponsored events.